Tahfimul/SDGFall22/README.md

   FixedUpdate is part of Unity's MonoBehavior class and is called in a specified order.
 To learn more about this function, see the following links: </br>
      * [https://docs.unity3d.com/Manual/ExecutionOrder.html](https://docs.unity3d.com/Manual/ExecutionOrder.html)</br>
      * [https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html)</br>
-* Assets -> Scripts -> Truck_Scene -> Backward_Long_Press.cs
+* Assets -> Scripts -> Manuver -> Backward_Long_Press.cs
   </br>
   Description: This script is responsible for listening to the onLongPress and onPressRelease events from the Backward button on the Truck Driving Scene.
-The Backward button is intended to move the truck back.
+The Backward button is intended to move the truck back.</br>

+  Below are descriptions of the functions that are part of this file:</br>

+  * OnPointerDown() - invoked when backward button is pressed.
+Fires a onBackwardPressEvent to the callback system.

+  * OnPointerUp() - invoked when backward button press is released.
+Fires a onBackwardReleaseEvent to the callback system.

-* Assets -> Scripts -> Truck_Scene -> Forward_Long_Press.cs
+* Assets -> Scripts -> Manuver -> Forward_Long_Press.cs
   </br>
   Description: This script is responsible for listening to the onLongPress and onPressRelease events from the Forward button on the Truck Driving Scene.
-The Forward button is intended to move the truck forward.
+The Forward button is intended to move the truck forward. </br>

+  Below are descriptions of the functions that are part of this file:</br>

+  * OnPointerDown() - invoked when forward button is pressed.
+Fires a onForwardPressEvent to the callback system.

+  * OnPointerUp() - invoked when forward button press is released.
+Fires a onForwardReleaseEvent to the callback system.

-* Assets -> Scripts -> Truck_Scene -> Left_Long_Press.cs
+* Assets -> Scripts -> Manuver -> Left_Long_Press.cs
   </br>
   Description: This script is responsible for listening to the onLongPress and onPressRelease events from the Left button on the Truck Driving Scene.
-The Left button is intended to turn the truck left.
+The Left button is intended to turn the truck left. </br>

+  Below are descriptions of the functions that are part of this file:</br>

+  * OnPointerDown() - invoked when left button is pressed.
+Fires a onLeftPressEvent to the callback system.

+  * OnPointerUp() - invoked when left button press is released.
+Fires a onLeftReleaseEvent to the callback system.

-* Assets -> Scripts -> Truck_Scene -> Right_Long_Press.cs
+* Assets -> Scripts -> Manuver -> Right_Long_Press.cs
   </br>
   Description: This script is responsible for listening to the onLongPress and onPressRelease events from the Right button on the Truck Driving Scene.
-The Right button is intended to turn the truck right.
+The Right button is intended to turn the truck right.</br>

+  Below are descriptions of the functions that are part of this file:</br>

+  * OnPointerDown() - invoked when right button is pressed.
+Fires a onRightPressEvent to the callback system.

+  * OnPointerUp() - invoked when right button press is released.
+Fires a onRightReleaseEvent to the callback system.

 * Assets -> Scripts -> Callback_System -> CallbackEventSystem.cs
   </br>
-  Description: This script is responsible for managing callback functions for the OnLongPress and OnPressRelease events of the buttons: Forward Button, Backward Button, Right Button, and Left Button of the truck driving scene.
+  Description: This script is responsible for managing callback functions for the OnLongPress and OnPressRelease events of the buttons: Forward Button, Backward Button, Right Button, and Left Button of the truck driving scene.</br>

+  Below are descriptions of the functions that are part of this file:</br>

+  * OnEnable() - sets __Current object to the current instance of the CallbackEventSystem class.

+  * Current - returns the __Current object.
+If __Current object is null, it sets __Current to the GameObject with the CallbackEventSystem script.

+  * EventListener(EventInfo ei) - is a delegate function, which means that it is able to hold on to another function as a reference.
+It is useful when storing listeners using RegisterListener(...) function.

+  * RegisterListener<T>(System.Action<T> listener) - stores an event listener so that it can be called when an event of that type is fired.

+  * UnregisterListener<T>(System.Action<T> listener) - removes an event listener so that it is no longer called.

+  * FireEvent(EventInfo eventInfo) - fires an event by checking to see all eventListeners for a particular EventInfo type and calling them all.
+If no eventlistener of a particular EventInfo type exists, then it does not call any event listener.

 * Assets -> Scripts -> Callback_System -> EventInfo.cs
   </br>
-  Description: This script is responsible for defining the OnLongPress and OnPressRelease events for each of the following buttons: Forward, Backward, Right, Left of the truck driving scene.
+  Description: This script is responsible for defining each type of OnLongPress and OnPressRelease events for each of the following buttons: Forward, Backward, Right, Left of the truck driving scene.